 After California legalized the drug in 1996, other states followed.
 Presently, 29 states and the District of Columbia have legalized medical marijuana.

 Recreational marijuana became legal to purchase in Colorado and Washington in 2014.
-Since then, the District of Columbia and six other states, including Alaska, California, Nevada, Oregon, Maine and Massachusetts have enacted recreational laws.
+Since then, the District of Columbia and six other states, including Alaska, California, Nevada, Oregon, Maine, Nevada, and Massachusetts have enacted recreational laws.

 |Alaska||1 oz usable; 6 plants (3 mature, 3 immature)|